Church of God in Christ: Pentecostal origins

 By 1906, the church had grown to nearly 100 congregations in three states.
 Desiring to learn more about the work of the Holy Spirit in the church, Mason, Jeter, and D. J. Young were appointed to a committee by Jones to investigate reports of a revival in Los Angeles, California, that was being led by an itinerant preacher named William J. Seymour.
 Jones was acquainted with Seymour between 1895 and 1905, as Seymour's travels brought him into contact with many Holiness preachers, including John G. Lake and Martin Wells Knapp.
 Mason stayed in Los Angeles for five weeks, and his visit to the Azusa Street Revival changed the direction of the newly formed holiness church.
 During his visit, Mason received baptism with the Holy Spirit; the evidence was believed to be his glossalia, in accordance with the account described in the Christian book of Acts 2:4.

 Upon his return to Jackson, Mississippi, Mason faced opposition when he recounted his experience.
 Not everyone in the church was willing to accept "speaking in tongues" as the initial evidence of baptism of the Holy Ghost.
 At the general convention held in Jackson in 1907, a split occurred between Jones and other church leaders over such disagreements.
 After being ejected for accepting his new Pentecostal teachings, Mason called a meeting in Memphis later in the year and reorganized the Church of God in Christ as a Holiness-Pentecostal body.
 The leaders of the newly formed denomination in 1907 were E. R. Driver, J. Bowe, R. R. Booker, R. E. Hart, W. Welsh, A. A. Blackwell, E. M. Blackwell, E. M. Page, R. H. I. Clark, D. J. Young, James Brewer, Daniel Spearman, and J. H. Boone.
 The group became the first Pentecostal General Assembly of the Church of God in Christ.
-They unanimously choseMason as General Overseer and Chief Apostle.
+They unanimously chose Mason as General Overseer and Chief Apostle.
 Mason was given authority to lead the new denomination.

 In 1907, with 10 congregations, the Church of God in Christ became the first legally chartered Pentecostal body incorporated in the United States.
 Jones and those Holiness leaders who did not embrace the Azusa Revival experience continued as Holiness churches.
 In 1915, after years of court litigation over the name of the organization and use of the name "Church of God in Christ" by the two groups; Mason's group was granted the use of the name and Jones's group organized a legally chartered Holiness body called the Church of Christ (Holiness) U.S.A.